suyashRathor/cybersecurity-portfolio/README.md

 # Cybersecurity Portfolio

 ## About Me
 I am a passionate and dedicated cybersecurity professional with a strong background in penetration testing, network security, and ethical hacking.
 With one year of hands-on experience as a Junior Penetration Tester at ASD Cyber Security, I have developed a comprehensive understanding of cybersecurity principles and practices.
-I am committed to continuous learning and staying updated with the latest industry trends and technologies.
+I am committed to continuously learning and staying updated with industry trends and technologies.

 ## Professional Experience

 ### Junior Penetration Tester
-**ASD Cyber Security, [City, State]**
+**ASD Cyber Security, Rajasthan, kota**
-*June 2023 – May 2024*
+*June 2022 – july 2023*
 - Conducted comprehensive penetration tests on networks, applications, and systems.
 - Developed and executed security testing plans using tools like Nmap, Metasploit, Burp Suite, and Wireshark.
 - Analyzed findings and prepared detailed reports with actionable recommendations.